Queen's Park Harriers is a running club based in North West London.

 Our members train for races from short distances to ultra-marathons, as well as for fitness, and we hold regular training sessions on the track and on the road to help them achieve their goals.

-We hold regular training sessions on Tuesday evenings at Willesden Green Sports Centre, and host Sunday long runs starting from the café in Queen's Park at 9am.
+We hold regular training sessions on Tuesday and Thursday evenings at Willesden Green Sports Centre, and host Sunday long runs starting from the café in Queen's Park at 9am.
 You can find out more information about these on our join us page.